George Anson's voyage around the world: Consequences

 Anson was compared with Francis Drake and was promoted accordingly, reaching First Lord of the Admiralty in 1751 but he assisted the careers of many of the officers that sailed with him.
 Immediately after his return though, Anson had promoted Philip Saumarez and Peircy Brett but after the Admiralty refused to confirm Brett, Anson declined his own promotion.

 As a direct result of the ambiguous legal situation after the wreck of Wager, the rules were changed to give captains continuing authority over their crew with the crew continuing to be paid.
 Similarly, after Anson had felt a need to impress the mandarins that came aboard and to distinguish his crew from those of merchant vessels, naval uniforms were introduced.
 Previously, the officers and seamen made their own arrangements.

-The return of Anson's expedition raised interest in the Pacific as an object of British trade and imperial power but given the treacherous conditions around Cape Horn and the Spanish hold of South America, there was hope that an alternative route to the Pacific might be found through a North-west passage over the top of North America.
-An expedition led by Middleton had been mounted while Anson was away but has been blocked by ice.
+The return of Anson's expedition raised interest in the Pacific as an object of British trade and imperial power but given the treacherous conditions around Cape Horn and the Spanish hold of South America, there was hope that an alternative route to the Pacific might be found through the Northwest Passage over the top of North America.
+An expedition led by Middleton had been mounted while Anson was away but had been blocked by ice.
 The government offered £20,000 to anyone that could find a navigable route but a private expedition by Moor and Smith in 1746–47 likewise returned empty-handed.

 Anson pressed for follow-up expeditions of discovery after peace was reached with Spain but relations between the countries were still delicate and the voyages were canceled for fear of provoking a wider dispute.
 Spanish charts seized from the Covadonga added many islands to the British charts of the Pacific, and those in the Western North Pacific became known as the Anson Archipelago.

 Given the horrific losses to scurvy, it is hard to understand why there was no official investigation into its cause and possible cures.
 That it could be cured was obvious from the rapid improvements shown by Anson's men after reaching both Juan Fernandez and Tinian.
-In one of the first world’s first controlled experiments, James Lind made his own investigations on the Salisbury in 1747.
+In one of the first world’s first controlled experiments, the Scottish physician James Lind made his own investigations on the Salisbury in 1747.
 Working with twelve victims he separated them into six pairs and tried something different on each pair.
 The pair that received oranges and lemons showed definite improvement.
 However, the idea of a nutritional-deficiency disease, and the complex mechanism of action involved in scurvy, were not yet imagined.
 It would be another 50 years before Lind's conclusion was put into practice, and even longer before the science behind it was understood.

 It also trained some of the finest naval commanders of the generation, including Augustus Keppel, John Byron and John Campbell.